Back to home

 Key Points

-• App would provide location data to authorities and families in crises.
+• App would share location data with authorities and relatives during crises.

 Share the article via